tunahansalih/tunahansalih.github.io/_posts/2023-10-11-embodied-ai.md

 In this paper, authors show that the visual encoders were actually a bottleneck for the embodied AI research.
 They show that CLIP embeddings can be used as a substitute for visual encoders and achieve SOTA or near-SOTA results on several Embodied AI tasks.
 They also show that CLIP embeddings can be used to perform Embodied AI tasks in different environments such as RoboTHOR, iTHOR and Habitat.

-More importantly, they show that like every field of AI, Embodied AI research also benefited extensively from the advancements in computer vision research.
+More importantly, they show that like every field of AI, Embodied AI research also benefited extensively from the advancements in other fields of AI research.
 I think that this paper is a good example of how the advancements in computer vision research can be used to perform Embodied AI tasks.

 [^1]: Khandelwal, Apoorv, et al. "Simple but effective: Clip embeddings for embodied ai."
 Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition.
 2022.